onlabsorg/olojs/docs/api/router.md

   `await store_i.read('/sub/path/to/doc')`.
 - When no store is mounted on `/path/to/store_i/`, it returns an empty string
+If the parameter is an URI `ppp:/path/to/doc` it will resolve to the path `/.uri/ppp/path/to/doc`.

 async router.list: String path -> Array items
 ------------------------------------------------------------------------